-The global automotive friction brake systems market is poised to grow at a CAGR of 5.75% and is anticipated to touch USD XX billion by the end of 2020.
-The Asia-Pacific region contributed to a market share of over 25%, followed by North America and Europe with a market share of XX% and XX% in 2015 respectively.
+The automotive friction brake system market is poised to grow at a CAGR of 5.75% and is anticipated to touch USD XX billion by the end of 2022.
+The Asia-Pacific region contributed to a market share of over 25%, followed by North America and Europe with a market share of XX% and XX% in 2016 respectively.
 With the NHTSA report stating that 40% of global car accidents are due to the crashing of braking systems, OEM's and aftermarket manufacturers are coming up with safer innovations such as sensor assisted brakes.

 The braking system is used to control and stop the vehicle’s speed to avoid accidents.
 Disc brakes and drum brakes, employed in most of the automobiles, are classified under the friction braking system.
 The functionality of disc brakes is observed from the friction exerted on the propelling disc by the brake pads, while that of drum brakes is observed by the rubbing of brake shoes on the inner surface of the drum.
 The application of ceramic brake pads offers high-temperature resistance, less weight and improved performance of the brakes.

-The global automotive friction brake systems market is segmented by product type (Disc, Drum), vehicle type (passenger cars, LCV, HCV), sales channel (OEM’s, Aftermarket),brake pad material type (semi-metallic, metallic and ceramic) and geography (North America, South America, Asia-Pacific, Europe and Africa & Middle East).
+The automotive friction brake system market is segmented by product type (Disc brake, Drum brake), vehicle type (passenger cars, LCV, HCV), sales channel (OEM’s, Aftermarket),brake pad material type (semi-metallic, metallic and ceramic) and geography (North America, South America, Asia-Pacific, Europe and Africa & Middle East).

 Some of the key players in the market are: